hsomesun/Portus-On-OracleLinux7/README.md

 ## Step 2: Start the MySQL or MariaDB Container

-Use the following command to start a MySQL or MariaDB container to store the Portus data:
+Use the following command to start a MySQL container to store the Portus data:

 ```
 docker run -d --restart=always --name mysql \